 6/7/8 Thomas and Jane died in infancy, and William died in 1862, aged 17.

-In the next cottage — number 1 — lived Philip’s older brother, James, also a sawyer, with his wife, Mary (nee Bancroft) and several children.
+This would be Number 1 in 1871 — and here lived Philip’s older brother, James, also a sawyer, with his wife, Mary (nee Bancroft) and several children.

 James died in Stanton Road in November 1869 and his widow continued living there until her death in April 1878.

 The daughters recalled by Adeline were perhaps Emma Sophia (born 1844) and Ellen (1847) although their oldest surviving son, Jacob…another sawyer!…lived nearby in Regent Street, with his wife and children.